AxisCommunications/acap-native-sdk-examples/curl-openssl/README.md

 - `<APP_IMAGE>` is the name to tag the image with, e.g., `curl_openssl:1.0`
 - `<ARCH>` is the SDK architecture, `armv7hf` or `aarch64`.

-If the build machine is inside a network with a proxy, then it can be passed on as a build argument `BUILD_PROXY`:
+During build time, `openssl s_client` is used to fetch the CA certificate for `www.example.com`.
+Since `openssl s_client` can't pick up proxy environment variables automatically, you need to pass it as a build argument `BUILD_PROXY`:

 > [!IMPORTANT]
 > Pass proxy argument without `http://`.